jimboca/ISYHelper/README.md

 ```
 Note: It takes a while to compile pyOpenSSL packages like cryptography...

+* Multiple responses for large device count

+Currently testing sending seperate responses to a query so only one server can be running to handle > 63 devices, which is the documented hue maximum per hub.
+I have currently tested 48 devices and it works as expected.  http://www.developers.meethue.com/documentation/bridge-maximum-settings

 * Harmony Hub direct

 Look into all the options to control harmony hub directly.